 The Group continues to explore investment opportunities around the world.
 In line with this strategy, the Group has drawn up long-term development plans for world-class all-season luxury resorts in Hokkaido, Japan and Phang Nga, Thailand.
 In Hokkaido, Japan, Park Hyatt Niseko, Hanazono has been in operation since early 2020 and the Group has started to plan for the next phase of development.
-As for the project in Phang Nga, Thailand, the Group commenced sales of the first batch of villas in 2019 and the golf course and golf club has been in operation since mid-2021.
+As for the project in Phang Nga, Thailand, the Group commenced sales of the first batch of villas in 2019 and the golf course and golf club are expected to commence operations in mid-2021.